luiscesar/compiler/README.md

 # Compiler
 ## Introduction

-This example shows a software development that translates representative programming language statements into three-address code, an intermediate representation.
+This compiler translates representative programming language statements into three-address code, an intermediate representation.
+The formal specification of the language in BNF format is shown below.

 ## Example